5 Ways We Misinterpret The Bible

 This post should point you to knowing how much we so desperately need the Holy Spirit of the Living God living within us to rightfully interpret His Word.

-In my next post, I'll discuss how we can overcome these biases with the help of the Holy Spirit, in prayer, and through The Word itself.
+In a later post, I'll discuss how we can overcome these biases with the help of the Holy Spirit, in prayer, and through The Word itself.

 If you enjoyed this blog post, please share it on Facebook!